Besnuggs/eddb-api/README.md

 ## Resources:

-All information pertaining to eddb.io's existing API can be found <a href="https://eddb.io/api">here</a>.
+All information pertaining to eddb.io's existing API can be found <a target="_blank" href="https://eddb.io/api">here</a>.